ReQezeR/FaceGeneratorApp/README.md

 ### How to run Face Generator Desktop App (FGDA)
 You need to install [Node.js](https://nodejs.org/en/) to be able to use [npm](https://www.npmjs.com/) packages.

-Go into FaceGeneratorDesktop directory and run this command:
+Go into FaceGeneratorDesktop directory and run this command - `npm install`.
-`npm install`
-This command will install all packages
+This command will install all packages.
-Then if you want to run app use
+Then if you want to run app use -
-`npm start`
+`npm start`.
 It will start the app in debug mode (with console open).

 ## Attributions